-Botswana is the leader in low-impact, upmarket tourism in one of Africa’s last wilderness areas.
-The beauty of the Okavango Delta can be discovered on an unforgettable game drive or exploring by mokoro (wooden dugout canoe), while Chobe National Park, Moremi Game Reserve and the Central Kalahari Game Reserve combine stunning landscapes with exceptional wildlife.
+Botswana is a first-rate safari destination and a leader in low-impact, upmarket tourism in one of Africa’s last wilderness areas.
+The beauty of the Okavango Delta can be discovered on an unforgettable game drive or mokoro trip.
+Elsewhere, Chobe National Park, Moremi Game Reserve and the Central Kalahari Game Reserve combine stunning landscapes with exceptional wildlife.

 Pros & Cons